16 Different Types of Hybrid Chicken Breeds

 This chicken breed is a great layer, producing large brown eggs.
 The Hebden Black is a hybrid of the Rhode Island Red and the Plymouth Rock chicken breeds.

-This breed can be free-range or cooped up in a cage, as with most chickens.
+This breed can be free-range or cooped up in a cage as with most chickens.

-It’s also easy to find this breed at your local feed store because it’s so common among backyard chicken farmers.
+It’s also easy to find this breed at your local feed store because it’s common among backyard chicken farmers.

 If you are looking for a dual-purpose chicken, this might not be the best option because it’s only moderately good at egg-laying and meat production.